 If you’re a fan of bustling night markets, you’re in luck.
-Whilst the islands might have their own local markets, if there’s one you should visit in Krabi it’s undoubtedly the Walking Street Market.
+While the islands might have their own local markets, if there’s one you should visit in Krabi, it’s undoubtedly the Walking Street Market.
 Held on Fridays to Sundays, this weekend night market is well worth rearranging your schedule for when you’re in Krabi to make sure you don’t miss it.
-Held in Krabi Town, this market in the centre of the city comes alive at night, where the usual sois and shops are transformed into row after row of freshly cooked food, hand-crafted souvenirs, and the latest in Thai fashion.
-Of course, there are local eateries that are worth checking out too, as well as heaps of Western restaurants all over Krabi, but the night market is the number one culinary experience in the province.
+Held in Krabi Town, this market in the centre of the city comes alive at night, where the usual sois and shops are transformed into row after row of freshly cooked food, hand-crafted souvenirs and the latest in Thai fashion.
+Of course, there are local eateries that are worth checking out, too, as well as heaps of Western restaurants all over Krabi, but the night market is the number one culinary experience in the province.
 We promise you won’t be disappointed.

 What to do

 As we’ve already mentioned, the night market is the big one, but Krabi Town has much more to offer than just that.
-The Tiger Cave Temple, located a few minutes away from the centre of town, is a 1,247-step climb up a mountain that rewards those who make the effort with stunning views of the the town and the river.
-Visitors might also be interested in taking the two-minute ferry across to Koh Klang, a Muslim-populated island just a short hop from scenic Thara Park.
+The Tiger Cave Temple, located a few minutes away from the centre of town, is a 1,247-step climb up a mountain that rewards those who make the effort with stunning views of the town and the river.
+Visitors might also be interested in taking the 2-minute ferry across to Koh Klang, a Muslim-populated island just a short hop from scenic Thara Park.
 With its rustic setting, agricultural spaces and lack of development, it makes for an interesting look at Thai rural life that’s a far cry from what you may have already seen on your trip.